autumoswitzerland/autumo-beetroot/README.md

 - web/html/`{entity-plural-name}`/fr/*.html|columns.cfg
 - etc.

-We suggest to keep your original generated HTML templates and model configuration, they serve as a fallback scenario when the user request a language that is not present!
+We suggest to backup your original generated HTML templates and model configuration, they serve as a fallback scenario when the user request a language that is not present!

 The model configuration `columns.cfg` does the following for every entity: